sharify-labs/spine/README.md

 - Client IP address filtering for Cloudflare token for added security
 - Cloudflare API is rate limited at 1200requests/5minutes/account.
 Ensure we can handle that.
   - Consider batching CNAME create/delete requests
+- Consider using Hashicorp Vault for storing secrets